We've published over 90 American History Books since 1990, all based upon

 We Americans need to know that George Armstrong Custer was a

-patsy, that Amelia Earhart was a decoy, and that the Civil War
+pawn, that Amelia Earhart was a decoy, and that the American

-was fought over money.
-This is the material found within the
+Civil War was fought over money.
+This is the material found

 Douglas Westfall,